jfuerlinger/LiveCoding_20191017/README.md

 ## General Points

-This is some life coding from the HTL Leonding
+This is some life coding from the HTL Leonding:

 * Generics
 * Stack